RileyCodes/PyMemoryExplorer/README.md

 It can also be used for high-performance debugging needs, where eval is too slow to do the job.

+Part of this library contains source code from CPython.

 ## Features